What fruit and veggies are cheaper and in season in winter?

 Carrots

-Carrots are a great value in winter, packed with vitamin A, and perfect for soups, casseroles, or winter salads.
+Carrots are a great value in winter, packed with vitamin A, and perfect for soups, casseroles, winter salads, or baking.
 To keep them fresh longer, store them in a Tupperware container lined with a paper towel.
-If they need to be used quickly, try these ideas:
+If they need to be used quickly, try roasting them with a drizzle of honey or maple syrup, cooking and puréeing them to freeze for soups or baking, or blending them in a juicer to make fresh juice or add to a smoothie.
+For even more inspiration, check out our 8 ways with carrots blog.

 Cabbages